LimeChain/etherlime/docs/source/deployers.rst

 * ``abi`` - the abi interface of the contract
 * ``bytecode`` - the compiled bytecode

+The easiest way to get such descriptor is to compile your solidity files via `etherlime compile`

 The libraries object should be in the following format:

 ::